bigaidream-projects/drmad/README.md

 ## Contact

-If you have any problems or suggestions, please contact: jie.fu A~_~T u.nus.edu~~cation~~
+If you have any problems or suggestions, please contact: jie.fu A_T u.nus.edu~~cation~~

-## Acknowledgements
-Jie Fu would like to thank Microsoft Azure for Research for providing the computational resources.
-This work is also supported by NUS-Tsinghua Extreme Search (NExT) project through the National Research Foundation, Singapore.